wujiashu0421/SPART/docs/source/QuickStart.rst

 	data.base.I=eye(3);

 The data structure has 3 fields:
-	* data.n is the number of links
+	* data.n -- Number of links.
-	* data.man(i) describes the ith link/joint.
+	* data.man(i) -- Describes the ith link/joint.
 		* data.man(i).type -- Type of joint.
 0 for a revolute joint, 1 for a prismatic joint.
 		* data.man(i).DH -- Denavit-Hartenberg parameters.
 Definitions are included below.
 		* data.man(i).b -- Vector from the Center-of-Mass of the link to the next joint in the local frame.
 		* data.man(i).mass -- Mass of the link.
 		* data.man(i).I -- Inertia matrix of the link.
-	* data.base describes the base-spacecraft.
+	* data.base -- Describes the base-spacecraft.
 		* data.base.T_L0_J1 -- Homogeneous transformation matrix from the first
 		* data.base.mass -- Mass of the base-spacecraft.
 		* data.base.I -- Inertia matrix of the base-spacecraft
+	* data.EE -- Provides additional information about the end-effector
+		* data.EE.theta -- Final rotation about the z axis.
+Last joint DH parameters are not enough to completely specify the orientation of the x and y end-effector axes.

-The definitions of the Denavit-Hartenberg (DH) parameters are as follows:
+The definitions of the Denavit-Hartenberg (DH) parameters and the other geometric magnitudes are as follows:

 .. figure:: Figures/DH.png
    :scale: 50 %